nigelcharman/ombfw-videos/script/source.md

 The weed status is reset to "Purple - Please Check" each Spring, so that we check for any regrowth or seedlings.

-With over 3,000 reported Old Man's Beard patches, we can't check them all.
+With over 3,000 reported Old Man's Beard patches, we can't check them all!

 We'd love your help to check some of them and update this map.